Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Polyurethane exhibits good thermal aging resistance when formulated with certain compounds such as PPDI and CHDI.
 Typical polyurethanes have a maximum operating temperature of about 90 to 100°F (32 to 37.7°C).
 Special but more expensive formulations can reach 302° F (150°C).

-The manufacture of a polyurethane roller is a straightforward process that involves the fabrication of the roller core, balancing, polyurethane blending, bonding, building, curing, machining, and quality testing.
-The fabrication process is similar to that of other rubber roller types.
-The main difference is cover building since the polyurethane resin is in liquid form.
+The manufacturing of a polyurethane roller is a straightforward process that includes fabricating the roller core, balancing, blending polyurethane, bonding, building, curing, machining, and quality testing.
+This process is similar to that used for other types of rubber rollers.
+The key difference lies in the cover-building stage, where the polyurethane resin is in liquid form.

 Polyurethane rollers have a solid core or a keyway and space for bearings, which are designed for one or both ends of the roller.
 Bearings reduce friction against the static and rotating parts.
 The configuration, mounting, and type of bearing can vary depending on the design of the roller.